preeve9534/pdjr-skplugin-devantech/README.md

 ### What key values are created by the plugin?

-__signalk-rerelay__ creates two key entries in the Signal K data store for each configured relay channel.
+__signalk-devantech__ creates two key entries in the Signal K data store for each configured relay channel.

 The key __electrical.switches.__*relay-identifier*__.state__ are updated to